FDio/csit/docs/report/vpp_performance_tests/overview.rst

 Overview
 ========

-VPP performance test results are reported for all three physical testbed types present in FD.io labs: 3-Node Xeon Haswell (3n-hsw), 3-Node Xeon Skylake (3n-skx), 2-Node Xeon Skylake (2n-skx) and installed NIC models.
+VPP performance test results are reported for a range of processors including Intel Xeon Haswell-SP (3n-hsw),
+Intel Xeon Skylake-SP (2n-skx and 3n-skx), Intel Xeon Cascade Lake-SP (2n-clx), Arm (3n-tsh), Intel Atom (2n-dnv and 3n-dnv).
 For description of physical testbeds used for VPP performance tests please refer to :ref:`tested_physical_topologies`.